About Deliverables

 Deliverables currently support the following integrations:

-• Cork - Risk and protection insights to support security or warranty conversations.
+• Cork - Highlights security risks and protection gaps to support remediation planning and client security conversation.

 How Deliverables are used